PHPSocialNetwork/phpfastcache/README.md

 For curious developpers, there is a lot of others available examples [here](https://github.com/khoaofgod/phpFastCache/tree/final/examples).

 #### :boom: phpFastCache support
 Found an issue or had an idea ?
-Come here [here](https://github.com/PHPSocialNetwork/phpfastcache/issues) and let you know !
+Come [here](https://github.com/PHPSocialNetwork/phpfastcache/issues) and let you know !